isabella232/dde-handsonlab/step4/README.md

    www.replicas   1
    ```

-   As shown in step 3, we can see our Docker Application is composed of an API
-   tier and Web Tier.
-We can also see that by default the ports each container
-   will expose itself on.
+   As shown in the previous exercise (step 3), we can see our Docker Application is composed of an API tier and Web Tier.
+We can also see that by default the ports each container will expose itself on.

 2) Deploy a Docker App on to Docker Desktop Enterprise.
-A Docker App can be
-   deployed on top of a Docker Swarm, a Kubernetes Cluster, or as standalone
-   containers.
-We will explore Kubernetes in Step 5, but first let’s familiarise
-   our self with Docker App using Docker Swarm.
+A Docker App can be deployed on top of a Docker Swarm, a Kubernetes Cluster, or as standalone containers.
+We will explore Kubernetes in Step 5, but first let’s familiarise our self with Docker App using Docker Swarm.

    Create a 1 node Docker Swarm cluster on Docker Desktop Enterprise